What Are Non-Epileptic Seizures?

 Our support workers take a revolutionary approach to helping individuals manage mental stress and control their seizures.
 The care team is available at any time of the day to meet your needs and prevent possible seizure-related injuries.
 Our care plans focus on your human rights and prioritise your privacy, dignity, and personal boundaries.

 If you need home care services for yourself or a loved one experiencing non-epileptic seizures, Leaf Complex Care is the right place for you.
-We deliver CQC-regulated support for children and adults in Bristol, Slough, Somerset and the Midlands.
+We deliver CQC-regulated support for children and adults in Bristol, South East, Somerset and the Midlands.

 Contact us now, and we will create a care plan tailored to your needs.